 H2A First-time Full-time Freshmen Full-time Undergrad (Incl.
 Fresh.)
-Less Than Full-time Undergrad H2A , and v schol ber of students in line a who had no financial need who were awarded institutional non-need-based arship or grant aid (exclude those who were ded athletic awards and tuition benefits) 195 674 2 H2A , age dollar amount of institutional non-need-based arship and grant aid awarded to students in line n \$ 4,256 \$ 4,221 \$ 4,605 H2A , per of students in line a who were awarded an utional non-need-based athletic scholarship or 74 298 7 H2A ., age dollar amount of institutional non-need-based tic scholarships and grants awarded to students in \$ 14,218 \$ 16,340 \$ 10,532
+Less Than Full-time Undergrad H2A n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 228 1127 35 H2A o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 5,523 \$ 5,690 \$ 1,673 H2A p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 48 182 6 H2A q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ 18,045 \$ 23,650 \$ 10,158